The Forerunner

 Jesus Heals Blind Bartimaeus

 46 Then they came to Jericho.
 Now as Jesus and his disciples, together with a large crowd, were leaving the city,14 a blind beggar (Bartimaeus, the son of Timaeus) was sitting beside the road.
 47 And when he heard that it was Jesus of Nazareth, he began to cry out, saying, “Jesus, Son of David, have mercy on me!”
 48 Then many of those in the crowd began to rebuke him, telling him to keep quiet; but instead he cried out all the more, saying, “Son of David, have mercy on me!”
 49 Then Jesus stood still; and he said, “Call him.”
 So they called the blind man and said to him, “Take courage!
 Get up!
 He’s calling for you!”
 50 So throwing aside his cloak, the man jumped up and came to Jesus.
-51 Then Jesus answered him and said, “What is it you want me to do for you?”
+51 Then Jesus answered him and said, “What is it that you want me to do for you?”
 And the blind man said to him, “Master,15 that I might regain my sight.”
 52 Then Jesus said to him, “Go your way; your faith has made you well.”16 And immediately he regained his sight and began to follow him on the road.

 Notes